Eschatologue/CM_wiki/docs/class/cleric/war.md

 ### Level 6: War God's Blessing

-You can expend one of your Channel Divinity to cast [:spell-lv1: Shield of Faith] or [:spell-lv2: Spiritual Weapon] rather than expending a spell slot.
+You can expend one of your :class-phb24-cleric: **Channel Divinity** to cast [:spell-lv1: Shield of Faith] or [:spell-lv2: Spiritual Weapon] rather than expending a spell slot.
 When you cast either spell in this way, the sepll doesn't require Concentration.
 Instead the spell lasts for 1 minute, but it ends earlt if you cast that spell again, have the Incapacitated condition, or die.

 ### Level 17: Avatar of Battle